henriksommerfeld/asuswrt-merlin-update-check/README.md

 Checks [the Asuswrt-Merlin web page](https://www.asuswrt-merlin.net/) by screen scraping for new version and send Pushover notification.

 This script is a one time checker, so it needs to be scheduled to continuously check for updates.
+It sends a notification even if there is no update, as I run this once a week and want to have a confirmation that the script is still running.

 I wrote this since the built-in checker currently doesn't work.
 I [previously used that](https://www.henriksommerfeld.se/firmware-update-notifications-for-my-asus-router/) to send notifications, so this is a fragile (screen scraping) workaround that I'll keep updated as long as I use it myself.